-Research and development expenses primarily include development programs for potential new indications for pitolisant in patients with IH, PWS, DM and DM, the development of ZYN002 in patients with FXS.
+Research and development expenses primarily include development programs for potential new indications for pitolisant in patients with IH, PWS, DM and the development of ZYN002 in patients with FXS.
 We also incur research and development expenses related to our team of Medical Science Liaisons ("MSLs") who interact with key opinion leaders, with a focus on the science, the role of histamine in sleep-wake state stability and the novel mechanism of action of pitolisant.
 In addition, our MSLs support our market access team with the presentation of clinical data to payors upon request and our clinical development team to identify potential clinical trial sites.
 Research and development costs are expensed as incurred.
-We have significantly increased our research and development efforts as we advance our clinical programs in IH, PWS and DM and assess other product candidates to expand our pipeline.
-Research and development expenses also include: include:
+We have significantly increased our research and development efforts as we advance our clinical programs and assess other product candidates to expand our pipeline.
+Research and development expenses also include:

-- employee-related expenses, such as salaries, share-based compensation, benefits and travel expenses for our research and development personnel; - direct third-party costs such as expenses incurred under agreements with CROs, and contract manufacturing organizations ("CMOs"); - manufacturing costs in connection with producing materials for use in conducting clinical trials; - costs related to packaging and labeling of clinical supplies; - other third-party expenses (e.g., consultants, advisors) directly attributable to the development of our product candidates; - acquired in-process research and development; and - amortization expense for assets used in research and development activities.
+- employee-related expenses, such as salaries, share-based compensation, benefits and travel expenses for our research and development personnel; - direct third-party costs such as expenses incurred under agreements with CROs, clinical research organizations ("CROs"), and contract manufacturing organizations ("CMOs"); - manufacturing costs in connection with producing materials for use in conducting clinical trials; - costs related to packaging and labelling of clinical supplies; - other third-party expenses (e.g., consultants, advisors) directly attributable to the development of our product candidates; - acquired in-process research and development; and - amortization expense for assets used in research and development activities.

-We do not track research and development expenses on an indication-by-indication basis.
 A significant portion of our research and development costs are external costs, such as fees paid to CROs and CMOs, central laboratories, contractors, and consultants in connection with our clinical development programs.
 Internal expenses primarily relate to personnel who are deployed across multiple programs.

 Product candidates in later stages of clinical development generally have higher development costs in the current period than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials, milestone payments, and the cost of submitting an NDA to the FDA (and/or other regulatory authorities).
-We expect our research and development expenses to be significant over the next several years as we advance our current clinical development programs and prepare to seek regulatory approval for additional indications for pitolisant, complete the Phase 3 clinical trial for ZYN002, and advance HBS-102 from preclinical studies into the clinic, NG1, NG2, ZYN002 and identify potential new product candidates HBS-102 to develop toward new indications.
+We expect our research and development expenses to be significant over the next several years as we advance our current clinical development programs and prepare to seek regulatory approval for additional indications for pitolisant, complete the Phase 3 clinical trial for ZYN002, and advance NG1, NG2, Pitolisant GR, Pitolisant HD, ZYN002 and HBS-102 to develop toward new indications.